faceyspacey/webpack-flush-chunks/README.md

 ![webpack-flush-chunks wallaby tests screenshot](./tests-screenshot.png)

 ## More from FaceySpacey in Reactlandia
 - [redux-first-router](https://github.com/faceyspacey/redux-first-router).
 It's made to work perfectly with *Universal*.
-Together they comprise our *"frameworkless"* Redux-based approach to what Next.js does (splitting, SSR, prefetching, routing).
+Together they comprise our *"frameworkless"* Redux-based approach to what Next.js does (splitting, SSR, prefetching, and routing). *People are lovin it by the way* 😎